 NINETEENTH CENTURY: THE DYNE YEARS

 In 1838 the Rev’d John Bradley Dyne, a Fellow of Wadham College, Oxford, became the new headmaster.
 He started the school library and broadened the curriculum by adding mathematics and modern languages.
-He founded boarding houses and acquired a cricket field.
+He founded boarding houses and acquired a playing field on the Bishopswood Road site for cricket, athletics and rugby (soccer after 1878), and Fives was played against the ruins of the old School Chapel.
 Above all, he established the school as an institution in which boys were prepared for the universities and the professions.
 In 1865, there were eighty day boys, fifty boarders, and forty Foundationers who received financial support.
 All were taught religion, classics, English, mathematics, and French.
 German, drawing, and surveying were optional and charged separately.
+A Natural History and Debating Societies were established and the school magazine, The Cholmeleian, was started in 1873.
 During the winter, visiting teachers gave occasional lectures on natural science and six masters assisted the headmaster.
 About five pupils a year went to either Oxford or Cambridge, which were the two main English universities in the 1830s.

 Towards the end of the century the growing popularity of the school meant that it had outgrown its accommodation, and a new school house and chapel were built in 1866-1867.
 Dyne retired in 1874, and is remembered to this day as Highgate School’s second founder.
 Highgate continued to grow, helped by new arrangements in 1876 which officially lifted the limit of forty pupils, and introduced scholarships to widen access to education.